xhamera1/Studio_Projektowe_1-Projekt/ai-service/ai-models-documentation/heart_attack-ada_boost-docu.md

 The primary goal of this project was to develop a robust machine learning model capable of predicting the likelihood of a **heart attack** based on key clinical and demographic indicators.
 Early prediction of heart disease risk is critical for preventative healthcare, enabling timely intervention and improved patient outcomes.

-The dataset used in this study was compiled from **four hospital-based datasets** sourced from the [UCI Machine Learning Repository: Heart Disease Dataset](https://archive.ics.uci.edu/dataset/45/heart+disease).
+The dataset used in this study was compiled from **four hospital-based datasets** sourced from the [UCI Machine Learning Repository: Heart Disease Dataset (6/30/1988)](https://archive.ics.uci.edu/dataset/45/heart+disease) made by Andras Janosi, William Steinbrunn, Matthias Pfisterer, Robert Detrano.
 These are real clinical data (not synthetic), manually merged to create a unified dataset for analysis and modeling.

 ---